Lynden Behymer: Performers promoted

 Many of the most famous individual artists in the musical, dramatic, scientific, historical and literary worlds have appeared in Los Angeles, California alone under Behymer’s management.
 Just a few of thousands of the personalities of the time presented under Mr. Behymer’s direction in the West: Sarah Bernhardt, Nellie Melba, Eleanora Duse, Tommaso Salvini, Edwin Booth, Adelina Patti, Enrico Caruso, Ignace Jan Paderewski, Mei Lan-Fang, Lily Pons, John Philip Sousa, Anna Pavlova, Isadora Duncan, Maud Allan and Mary Garden.
 He branched into management of lectures which included those of Mark Twain and James Whitcomb Riley.

 Honors

 During Behymer's life he was decorated with 32 foreign honors as well as many local accolades.
 He held the Dutch Order of Officer of Orange-Nassau, the Serbian Order of St. Sava, the Italian Order of the Crown which made him a Cavalieri of Italy, the French Officer of the Palms, the Grecian Order of the Redeemer which came with a knighthood, the German Artistic Service, the Russian Order of St. Stanislaus, the Order of Danilo, Montenegro.
-On April 8, 1947, the President of Czechoslovakia presented Mr. Behymer with Czechoslovakian Order of the White Lion at a luncheon in Los Angeles attended by 400.
+On April 8, 1947, the President of Czechoslovakia presented Mr. Behymer with Czechoslovak Order of the White Lion at a luncheon in Los Angeles attended by 400.